-exerciseByKey @ContractType contractKey NameOfChoiceOnContract with subscription of the contractKey of the exerciseByKey function.
+exerciseByKey @ContractType contractKey NameOfChoiceOnContract with choiceArgument1 = value1 exerciseByKey function.

 Exercises the specified choice on the specified contract.

 Use with to specify the choice parameters.

 Requires authorization from the controller(s) of the choice and from at least one of the maintainers of the key.
 If the authorization is not given, the transaction fails.